the-events-calendar/the-events-calendar/readme.txt

 = 3.3 =

-There have been a number of architectural changes and bug fixes in 3.3.
-If you have a lot of customizations you may want to do some thorough testing before upgrading.
+Please see the changelog for the complete list of changes in this release.
+Remember to always make a backup of your database and files before updating!

 = 3.2 =

-There have been a number of architectural changes in 3.2.
-If you have a lot of customizations you may want to do some thorough testing before upgrading.
+Please see the changelog for the complete list of changes in this release.
+Remember to always make a backup of your database and files before updating!

 = 3.1 =

-There have been a number of architectural changes in 3.1.
-If you have a lot of customizations you may want to do some thorough testing before upgrading.
+Please see the changelog for the complete list of changes in this release.
+Remember to always make a backup of your database and files before updating!

 = 3.0 =